 The Company reviews long-lived assets, which include property plant and equipment and finite long-lived intangible assets, for impairment whenever events or changes in circumstances indicate that the carrying amount of an asset (or asset group) may not be recoverable or that the useful life is shorter than what was originally estimated.
 Recoverability of assets to be held and used is measured by comparing the carrying amount of each asset group to the undiscounted future net cash flows expected to be generated by the asset group over its remaining life.
 If the carrying amount of the asset group exceeds its estimated future cash flows, an impairment charge is recognized in the amount by which the carrying amount of the asset group exceeds the fair value of the asset group.
 If the useful life is shorter than originally estimated, the remaining carrying value is amortized over the new shorter useful life.
-No impairment charge was recorded during the years ended June 30, 2019 and 2020.
+No impairment charge was recorded during the years ended June 30, 2019 and 2020 and for the six months ended December 31, 2019 and 2020.